reTHINK-project/dev-msg-node-nodejs/src/main/components/policyEngine/prp/policy/readme.md

   }
   ```

 Therefore, an *Attribute Condition* could be simple but flexible and expressive as below for example.
 Please note that the attribute keywords are marked with "<>".
-Also note that the value of another attribute can be used as a parameter for the condition, as the attribute "dstScheme" below.
+Also note that the value of another attribute can be used as a parameter for the condition.
+As the attribute "dstScheme" shown below, it is used as a parameter in the "srcScheme" *Attribute Condition*.
+And when the policy is evaluated, PDP would first get the value of the "dstScheme" attribute from the message, and then compare the value with "srcScheme" attribute.

 ```json
 {"<srcScheme>": {